 Another popular sofa for large areas is the sectional sofa, also known as a modular sofa.
 As the name suggests, this couch is divided into sections which are placed together, so they are really easy to move around.
 The most popular sectional is the L-shaped sofa which has space to recline.
 Yet you could piece together as many sections as you wish depending on your space.
 Get to know them better with our guide.

-For something a bit more classy, the Chesterfield (also quilted or tufted) sofa is a good option for bachelors.
+For something with a more classic look, the Chesterfield (also quilted or tufted) sofa is a good option for bachelors.
 Usually made as a leather sofa, the Chesterfield is a tufted design (buttons sewn in) where the back and arms are at the same length.
-These are what you will find at swanky cigar lounges.
+Chesterfield sofas are the classic sofa style for cigar lounges.

 If you are looking to add versatility to and sculpt your living area to your needs, a chaise sofa would be perfect for you.